robhowe-A/SpaceFlightWeb/README.md

+[Update] - This site is offline until domain communication can be successfully cleared.

 This repository is a stripped version of the live project development [www.spaceflight.dev](https://www.spaceflight.dev).
 Folders/Files irrelevant of project's creation have been removed.
 In that sense, this repository is the site's custom C# implemented in the site.

 <img src="/readme/Web%20capture_5-11-2023_10132_www.spaceflight.dev.jpeg" alt="www.spaceflight.dev_11=5=23" width="75%" margin="auto" />